In progress City project

 We’ll look at our existing nuisance gathering by-law and decide if it addresses the concerns that have been raised.
 We’ll also explore the possibility of creating a new by-law to regulate protests near places of worship in Mississauga.

-All research, feedback and ideas gathered during this process will be used to inform a recommendation that will be presented to City Council in May 2025.
+All research, feedback and ideas gathered during this process will be used to inform a recommendation that will be presented to City Council.

-We will be talking with the community as part of our research to get different perspectives, considerations and what the impact on the community may be.
+From March 17 to April 15, we conducted a comprehensive engagement process as part of our research to get different perspectives, considerations and understand what the impact on the community may be.

 • Share their experiences